MicroEJ/docs/overview/gettingStarted.rst

 Starting from scratch, the steps to go through the whole process are:

-#.
-Setup a board and test a demo Application:
+- Download and install the latest SDK Distribution;
 - Select between one of the available boards;

-   -  Download and run a demo Application with a Virtual Device;

-   -  Download and install a Firmware on the target hardware;

-   -  Deploy and run a demo Application on the board.
+- Import a demo Application;

-#.
-Setup and learn to use development tools:

-   -  Download and install the SDK;

 - Download and install the corresponding Platform for the target hardware;

-   -  Download, build and run your first Application on Simulator;
+- Run the Application on Simulator with a Virtual Device;

-   -  Build and run your first Application on target hardware.
+- Build the Application for the target hardware to produce a Firmware;
+- Deploy the Firmware on the board.

 The following figure gives an overview of the SDK workflow: